Georgia’s Best Shrimp & Grits

 The full judging panel for the Georgia’s Best Shrimp & Grits cooking competition is still in the works, but Jekyll Island is excited to have Henna Bakshi confirmed for 2018.
 Check back soon as additional judges are revealed!

-Henna Bakshi is a journalist at CNN/HLN and a food blogger for Atlanta Eats.
+Henna Bakshi is a journalist at CNN/HLN and runs a food and lifestyle Instagram blog called @ATLRooftops.
 She has vast culinary experience, including having hosted and produced her own cooking show, “Around the World in $40” on HLN.
 She returns as a judge for the festival.

-Born and raised in New Delhi, Henna learned how to cook from her mother who taught her how to use India’s vast collection of exotic spices.
-Now in Atlanta, Henna continues to cook with a blend of Indian and American flavors, and make an influence in the food world in the city.
-She is a strong supporter of local farmers markets, continually encouraging the use of fresh ingredients.
+Born and raised in New Delhi, Henna learned to cook from her mother who taught her how to use India’s vast collection of exotic spices.
+Now in Atlanta, Henna continues to cook with a blend of Indian and American flavors.
+She is a strong supporter of local farmers markets, and continually encourages the use of fresh ingredients.

 When she is not cooking or filming, Henna enjoys hiking the North Georgia mountains and spending time with her family, usually all over a cup of tea.